LiorBenAri/Text-Based-Protocol-Trivia-Game/README.md

 C++/Java project on University's Systems programming course.

 # Main Idea
-The project is about communication (Client side in C++, Server side in Java).
+The project is about network communication (Client side in C++, Server side in Java).

 From the assignment instructions: